turnkeylinux/confconsole/Readme.rst

 .. image:: ./docs/images/00_confconsole_core_main.png

-The Configuration Console will be invoked automatically on a new vt (by its init script) unless the boot paramater 'noconfconsole' is present on /proc/cmdline.
+As of v2.x (default in v16.x TurnKey appliances), Configuration Console will be invoked automatically on first log in.
+It will also automatically start on firstboot; but without the "Advanced Menu" available (log in is required to access "Advanced").

 The Configuration Console (confconsole) may be executed manually as
 well: